 These individuals work for the 28 million small businesses that are currently in operation, 22 million of which are nonemployer businesses (source).
 Employer-based businesses make up more than 75% of all businesses currently operating in the U.S.

 Also, more than half of the aforementioned businesses are operated out of people’s homes.
-These statistics suggest that small businesses, start-ups and home-based businesses account for a significant portion of the business that takes place in the U.S.
+These small business statistics suggest that mom and pops, start-ups and home-based businesses account for a significant portion of the commerce that takes place in the U.S.

 Pattern of Growth

-It appears that the growth of small businesses will continue to progress in 2014 as small businesses have generated more than 65% of the new jobs created in the U.S. since 1996.
+It appears that the growth of small businesses will continue to progress in 2014 as SMBs have generated more than 65% of the new jobs created in the U.S. since 1996.

 This growth is occurring at an impressive rate as more than 540,000 new businesses are being started each month.
 This trend favors small business growth as more employee businesses shut down than start up each month.
 On the other hand, nonemployer businesses have seen steady growth in recent years as 2011 saw the number of nonemployer businesses grow by 2%.

 In order to facilitate growth, it is expected that small businesses will exhibit certain trends in the way they operate in 2014.
 One trend that can’t be ignored by businesses both big and small is the growth of mobile commerce.
 People are purchasing items via mobile devices at a rate that continues to trend upward.

 This past holiday season exemplified this trend as the top 20 retailers reported an increase of more than 55% in the number of online sales conducted via mobile devices.

 Sales statistics revealed that 69 percent of tablet users and 45 percent of smartphone users made mobile purchases this past holiday season.
 These statistics suggest that mobile commerce is too large of an opportunity for small businesses to ignore in 2014.